Wednesday, 25 May 2022

 The Guitars

 Almost the first thing I noticed as Blind Faith took the stage was Eric Clapton’s guitar.
 It was an early 60s sunburst Fender Telecaster Custom (as denoted by the white edge binding) but - and here’s the important part - it had the heavily worn maple neck from a 1956 Fender Stratocaster, clearly recognisable by its larger headstock.
-The bolt-on necks and modular construction employed by Fender have always made swapping parts between guitars easy enough but, even so, it was a highly unusual thing to witness, especially for Clapton, a longtime Gibson user who hadn’t been seen with any kind of Fender since his days in the Yardbirds, let alone a “Frankenstein” instrument such as this.
+The bolt-on necks and modular construction employed by Fender have always made swapping parts between guitars easy enough but, even so, it was a highly unusual thing to witness, especially for Clapton, a longtime Gibson user who hadn’t been seen with any kind of Fender since his days in The Yardbirds, let alone a “Frankenstein” instrument such as this.

 We later learned that Eric had used this Telecaster in the latter days of Cream and was photographed with it in February 1968 when the band played on the back of a flat-bed truck in Copenhagen, Denmark.
 At that point, however, the guitar was fitted with the neck from a different Stratocaster, this one a late 60s model with rosewood fingerboard and oversized headstock.